 "Somehow we have to convince people w;ho vote in the presidential election to vote in the midterm elections.
 If they don't they have no reason to complains."
 Bill Clinton

-A lease has been signed for 342 River Street to function as the Party Headquarters for the 2016 election season.
-We have moved in.
-The headquarters will be open as volunteers permit until after the primary in August, but on a more regular basis thereafter.
+Stop in at our campaign headquarters at 342 River Street.
+The headquarters will be open 12 pm to 4 pm and as volunteers permit until after the primary in August, but on a more regular basis thereafter.

 Manistee Dems Filling the Slate for County Commission

 Six out of the seven County Commission Districts have declared and filed Democratic candidates The goal of having every position contested was not reached but we came close and have an extremely good slate.
 Below are the individuals who have will appear on the ballot.

 1st District - Bernie Ware

 3rd District - Brook Schafer

 For over 24 years, I have been employed with the Manistee County Sheriff’s Office.
 I have experience in most of the positions within the Sheriff’s Office.
 For the past eight years, I have been the Manistee County Emergency Manager.

 I have written and have been involved with numerous grants, bringing over $100,000 to Manistee County for public safety.
 I brought the Wireless Emergency Notification System (WENS) to Manistee County.